How I was wrong

 When my husband, Gary, and I were able to visit

-New Jersey the Far East, we started a tradition of taking each grandkidlet out one at a time: hot chocolate or an ice cream cone and our undivided attention.
+the Far East New Jersey, we started a tradition of taking each grandchild out one at a time: hot chocolate or an ice cream cone and our undivided attention.

 I was in Jersey this past week while Josh and Summer attended a conference.
 Now that there are six grands, the logistics for one-on-ones are a bit more challenging.